instructure/canvas-lms/doc/api/data_services/md/static/data_service_setup.md

 These instructions, and a guide to the rest of Live Events/Canvas Data Services, are hosted in the Canvas Community and are found [here](https://community.canvaslms.com/t5/Admin-Guide/How-do-I-subscribe-to-Live-Events-using-Canvas-Data-Services/ta-p/227).

 1. Click on +ADD button to launch a new subscription form
-2. Add Subscription Name - use a distinct name to identify your subscription purpose or type e.g : Blackboard Ally Integration
+2. Add Subscription Name - use a distinct name to identify your subscription purpose or type e.g. : Blackboard Ally Integration
 3. Choose Delivery Method
   * SQS - AWS Simple Queue Services
         - URL - AWS SQS URL